dovinmu/python-viz-notebooks/README.md

-This repo is for directly comparing various Python libraries for data visualization, as well as a discussion of their strengths and weaknesses.
+This repository is for comparing Python libraries for data visualization, exploring what's possible, and discussing their strengths and weaknesses.

-Dependencies:
-* Anaconda (Python 3)
-* Basemap

 [Heat maps with Folium.](http://nbviewer.jupyter.org/github/dovinmu/python-viz-notebooks/blob/master/heatmaps_folium.ipynb) Making an interactive heat map of all the coffee shops in the United States.
 Data gathered from Open Street Map.